-have such information and activities enhancing the capacity of the law and legal institutions to do justice.
+Pro bono opportunities involve the rendering of meaningful law-related service to persons of limited means, organizations that serve such persons or other public service organizations not able to afford legal representation.
+Law-related service includes, among other things, activities providing information about justice, the law or the legal system to those who might not otherwise have such information and activities enhancing the capacity of the law and legal institutions to do justice.
 Pro bono and public service opportunities need not be structured to accomplish any of the outcomes required by Standard 302(a).
 While most existing law school law-related pro bono programs include only activities for which students do not receive academic credit, this Standard does not preclude the inclusion of credit-granting activities within a law school's overall program of law-related pro bono opportunities so long as law-related non-credit bearing initiatives are also part of that program.

-A law school's curriculum should encourage reflection by students on their values and experiences and on the values and responsibilities of the legal profession. as well as the development of one's ability to assess his or her performance, professionalism and level of competence.
+A law school's curriculum should encourage reflection by students on their values and experiences and on the values and responsibilities of the legal profession.